 Who contacts us?

-Most enquiries we receive come from employers or contracting organisations of which the practitioner is working for about whom there are concerns.
+Most enquiries we receive come from employers or contracting organisations of which the practitioner (doctor, dentist or pharmacist) is working for about whom there are concerns.
 Contact is usually made by a senior member of staff, such as a Medical Director, a Director of HR or a Head of Primary Care.
 However, we can receive initial contact from any representative of the employer or contracting organisation, providing they have the delegated authority to act on behalf of that organisation.

 We’re keen to support Responsible Officers in their roles.
 When handling concerns about doctors’ performance that may come to their attention, either through local processes or through appraisal, Responsible Officers are required to take note of the advice we provide.

 Some requests for help come directly from practitioners.
 This may be because they want help clarifying procedural aspects of the management of their case, are concerned about some aspect of their own practice, or perhaps because they wish to access advice about rebuilding their skills after a career break.
 Occasionally, requests come from whistle-blowers and although we are not set up primarily as a referral point for whistle-blowers (and are not a prescribed body for those purposes), we have procedures in place to respond to concerns raised by them.

 Although we are not able to take referrals directly from members of the public, if they contact us, we will advise them how to direct their concerns to the bodies best placed to help them.